Skip to Main Content

 The University of Miami Leonard M. Miller School of Medicine was established in 1952 as Florida’s first medical school, with just four faculty members and 28 medical students in its inaugural class.
 Since then, the Miller School has grown to become an internationally recognized institution with more than 1,700 faculty members, 48 centers and institutes, 29 clinical and basic science departments, and an average annual class cohort of more than 200 students.

 The Miller School is also committed to recruiting and retaining outstanding faculty, clinicians, and researchers who are leading scientific and social change.
 Our research programs are designed to support interdisciplinary, team-based scientists and physicians.
-Six of our programs are ranked in the top 25 nationally, and many of our faculty are prominent principal investigators in their fields.
+Seven of our programs are ranked in the top 25 nationally, and many of our faculty are prominent principal investigators in their fields.

 By building on our strong foundations in research, education, and clinical care, we will continue to transform medicine and positively impact the health of humanity, both locally and throughout the world.